ryanve/preset.css/README.md

 # preset.css
-CSS reset for interactive elements
+CSS preset classes for interactive elements.
+These provide base component classes to build on.
+They include normalizations based on [normalize.css](https://github.com/necolas/normalize.css/blob/7.0.0/normalize.css) such as to not depend on element resets.

 ### Install via npm